hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

         - robocall, will ask customer to call the fake bank
     - scammer answers fake bank
     - scammer tricks the victim to send money to scammer's bank account
+    - dont give them any codes recieved by SMS or OTP codes
+        - a legitamate bank will never ask for it via call
 - how to be safe?
     - dont give sensitive information from phone
     - dont answer calls from unknown callers